 Portugal presents evidence for Fatima nun's beatification

-Catholic Church officials in Portugal said Monday they have assembled more than 15,000 pages of testimony and documentation to support the proposed beatification of Sister Lucia, one of three shepherd children who said the Virgin Mary appeared to them in the town of Fatima 100 years ago.
-The officials said the case for Sister Lucia's beatification - the first step toward canonization as a saint - will be sent to the Vatican's Congregation for the Causes of Saints, in line with church procedure.
+In this Tuesday, Feb.
+15, 2005 file photo, a devotee holds a picture during the funeral of Sister Lucia Marto at the Coimbra Cathedral before her burial in the graveyard of the Carmelite convent, in Coimbra, Portugal.
+Catholic Church officials in Portugal have assembled 15,000 pages of testimony and documentation to support the proposed beatification of Sister Lucia, one of three shepherd children who said the Virgin Mary appeared to them in the town of Fatima 100 years ago.

 Discussions